JanssenProject/jans/docs/admin/auth-server/client-management/client-configuration.md

 static `JWKS` key set.
 Using `JWKS URI` enables client to rotate its cryptographic keys without having to change the client configuration on Janssen Server.

-### Selecting Algorithms for Encryption and Signing
+### Available Algorithms for Encryption and Signing

 The client can select algorithms for cryptographic and encryption during client configuration.
 Janssen Server supports a list of algorithms as listed in response of Janssen Server's well-known